naturalis/nba-docs/content/introduction/index.md

 The NBA provides access to four basic data types that are interlinked:

-* A **Specimen** record represents a biological (botanical or zoological) or geological entity stored at Naturalis.
+* A **Specimen** record can represent a biological (botanical or zoological) or geological entity stored at Naturalis.
+Also, records from the bird sound database [Xeno-canto](https://www.xeno-canto.org/) are stored as specimen objects.
 Specimen data usually comprise information on preservation, identification, classification, taxonomy (see below), and details about the gathering/acquisition process of the specimen, such as geospatial information.
-Data are harvested from -- currently -- two in-house collection registration systems for animal and plant specimens, respectively.
+Data are harvested from -- currently -- two in-house collection registration systems for animal and plant specimens, and the [Xeno-canto](https://www.xeno-canto.org/) bird sound database (hosted at Naturalis).
 * **Taxonomic** information about a biological entity is provided in Taxon the taxon data type, comprising hierarchy and placement in the Tree of Life, information on synonymy and the mapping to common